Rome to Sicily

 Train,Public bus,Private vehicle,Ferry,Metro,Cable car

 Group Size: 1 - 12

 Buongiorno!
 Welcome to Italy.
 Crowded with ancient ruins and religious monuments, Rome still pulses to the beat of modern life and is packed with designer shops, restaurants, cafes and exciting nightlife.
-There are no activities planned before the group meeting tonight, so you can arrive any time before then.
+There are no activities planned before the group meeting at 6pm tonight, so you can arrive any time before then.
+It’s very important that you attend the welcome meeting as we will be collecting insurance details and next of kin information at this time.
+If you are going to be late please let your travel agent or hotel reception know.
+Ask reception or look for a note in the lobby for more information on where the meeting will take place.
 There are so many things to do in Rome – the Colosseum, the Forum, Piazza Navona, the Spanish Steps, Via Condotti, Piazza Venezia, the Vatican City and St Peter's Basilica – so arriving early is recommended.
-Don’t forget to do as the Romans do and sip an espresso at one of the tiny streetside cafes and sample the many flavours of gelato that colour the city.
+Don’t forget to do as the Romans do and sip an espresso at one of the tiny streetside cafes and sample the many flavours of gelato that colour the city, best done in the bohemian neighbourhood of Trastevere.
 For those captivated by the 'Eternal City', throw a coin into the Trevi Fountain to ensure a return visit to Rome.

 2 Naples / Pompeii